Understand Kilimanjaro Beyond the Climb

 • Location: West of Kibo

-How the Cones Formed: Kilimanjaro’s Volcanic Timeline
+How Kilimanjaro Formed: A Volcanic Timeline

 Is Kilimanjaro Still Active?

-• Minor seismic activity monitored by scientists
+• Minor seismic activity

 What Climbers Can See Today